michaeljecmen/traderbot/README.md

 ### max-trades-per-day
 Increase <code>max-trades-per-day</code> at your own risk.
 As of the time of publication, 500/day was a good boundary for not getting your account flagged.
 Note that some users of the RH trading API have noted getting their accounts flagged after HFT of ~500/day, where some users have gone upwards of 2000 and been fine.
 According to one user who got their account flagged: "keep the day trade counts humanlike and maybe don't trade all day every day via crypto like I was.
 I think those were the 2 things that got me noticed."
 Anyhow, increase this value at your own risk.
 Removing this key from the config file will let the bot loose -- it will trade with no cap on daily trades.
+I set this to default at 300 per day, and will test these theories with my own RH account before publishing the bot.

 ### start-of-day and end-of-day
 If your Robinhood account has access to after-hours and/or pre-market trading, go ahead and change these.
 Otherwise, stick to the 9:30 -> 16:00 EST normal market hours.